Chapter 6: In the Wilds by the Xap'yu

 So what happens is that people considered talented gather at the estate.
 Then, a sorting happens.
 Most of the times, newcomers are either Giv’na[1], or they are Heir Candidates like myself.

+But he didn’t stop speaking.
 “Fine.
 You should know that only Heir Candidates get the chance to be a Family Leader.
 Once the Family Leader is chosen, the rest of the Heir Candidates become the Giv’na.
 So, you can say this happens by age.
 In a manner of speaking.
-But becoming an Elder is more complicated, and I don’t want to explain the entire damned process.
-Just know that a Giv’nus doesn’t become an Elder just because he or she has grown old.”
+But becoming an Elder is more complicated, and I do not want to explain the entire damned process.
+Just know that a Giv’nus does not become an Elder just because he or she has grown old.”

 “I see.
 But won’t you tell me more about this?
 At least tell me more later, okay?”